lakecountryhuntclub/.github/profile/README.md

 </span>
 <br>

-*[Lake Country Hunt Club](https://lakecountryhuntclub.com) is a small business startup located in Wisconsin whose purpose is to provide various hunting services to customers in collaboration with the [Wisconsin Department of Natural Resources (NDR)]().*
+*[Lake Country Hunt Club](https://lakecountryhuntclub.com) is a small business startup located in Wisconsin whose purpose is to provide various hunting services to customers in collaboration with the [Wisconsin Department of Natural Resources (DNR)]().*

 ## Resources